ha-iot/hardware-handler/README.md

-# HA - Hardware Handler
+# HAIoT - Hardware Handler

-A NodeJS server to manipulate an Arduino board.
+A NodeJS host to manipulate a board running Firmata software.

 <!-- The blank line below the opening "div" just makes it work -->
 <div align="center">